infiniteflight/infiniteflight-docs/developer-reference/connect-api/samples.md

 title: Samples
 meta: Samples for the Infinite Flight Connect APIs
 order: 4
-contributor: KaiM,tomthetank,likeablegeek
+contributor: tomthetank,likeablegeek
 ---

 # Connect API Samples

 Below you can find a range of samples in a variety of languages to help you get started with the Connect API.
-We welcome contributions, message [@Cameron](https://community.infiniteflight.com/u/cameron) on the Infinite Flight Community with a link to your project.
+We welcome contributions, message [@Cameron](https://community.infiniteflight.com/u/cameron) or [@KaiM] on the Infinite Flight Community with a link to your project.

 These samples are all licensed differently, so check the terms of the license before using them in your own projects.